 All students are assigned a general supervisor at the start of the academic year.
-You will be expected to make contact with your supervisor during Noughth Week of Michaelmas Term to discuss your programme of study, research interests, your Option choices and your timetable for the year.
+You will be expected to make contact with your supervisor during noughth week of Michaelmas term to discuss your programme of study, research interests, your Option choices and your timetable for the year.
 Thereafter you should meet with them at least at the start of each term and more often if required.
-The role of the general supervisor is to guide you through your course of study, to assist you with written assessments, including checking your proposed title for each assessment, and answering any questions before you submit work to the Examination Schools.
+The role of the general supervisor is to guide you through your course of study, to assist you with written assessments, and answering any questions before you submit work.
 Whilst pastoral care is primarily the responsibility of your college advisor, you should also make your general supervisor aware of any personal issues that might be affecting your work on the course.